mterczynski/blog/_posts/2024-02-28-builder-design-pattern.markdown

 ```

 Let's now introduce one variation of the builder pattern.
 The builder pattern typically uses 2 separate classes: a builder class
 and a base class.
-The builder class is a class with methods for adjusting the properties of the built object and a method for building the object.
+The builder class is usually a class with methods for adjusting the properties of the built object and a method for building the object.

 ```typescript
 // 4th approach: builder class + class with parameter properties